Mariannette Miller-Meeks: 2026

 Miller-Meeks raised over $1 million in the first quarter of 2025.
 This was the most money raised by any U.S. House incumbent during this time period.
-In the 2026 election, Miller-Meeks is facing a primary challenge from David Pautsch, who unsuccessfully sought the Republican nomination in Iowa's 1st District in 2024.
-Pautsch is running to the right of Miller-Meeks.
+In the 2026 election, Miller-Meeks faced a primary challenge from David Pautsch, who unsuccessfully sought the Republican nomination in Iowa's 1st District in 2024.
+Pautsch ran to the right of Miller-Meeks.

-On June 17, 2025, Christina Bohannan announced that she would run for a third time.
+Miller-Meeks defeated Pautsch for the second time in the June Republican primary and will face Democratic nominee Christian Bohannan for a third consecutive general election in November.

 Tenure

 Miller-Meeks with Senator Joni Ernst visiting troops in the USCENTCOM area of responsibility.

 Miller-Meeks, along with all other Senate and House Republicans, voted against the American Rescue Plan Act of 2021.

 On May 19, 2021, Miller-Meeks was among 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol.

-Following the November 2024 elections, Miller-Meeks ran in the internal House Republican Conference elections for secretary (the sixth-highest ranking post in the conference), but was defeated by Erin Houchin of Indiana.
+Following the 2024 elections, Miller-Meeks ran in the internal House Republican Conference elections for secretary, the sixth-highest ranking post in the conference, but was defeated by Erin Houchin of Indiana.

-In April 2025, Miller-Meeks urged lawmakers to act to extend a tax break that benefits small businesses.
-The Qualified Business Income deduction allows small business owners to deduct up to 20% of their income.
-It is slated to expire on December 31, 2025.
+In April 2025, Miller-Meeks urged lawmakers to act to extend the qualified business income deduction a tax break that benefits small businesses and that was slated to expire at the end of the year.